rafaelromao/keyboards/src/zmk/config/rafaelromao/readme.md

     - Swapping between Applications and Tabs must start in the forward direction.
     - Swapping between the Navigation History must start in the backward direction.
     - Cancelling Caps Word leaves one-shot shift active.
-    - Select Line cannot be inverted.
+    - Select Line cannot be inverted or extended to next line.
+    - Select Word cannot be extended to previous word.

 - [ ] Base Layer
     - [x] MacOS Support